FH-Campus-Wien-WEB/web24-exercise-1/README.md

     npm run start-nodemon

-Whichever option you choose, after starting the server you should see the message
+After starting the server you should see the message

     Server now listening on http://localhost:3000/